sidd-1967/resume_website/README.md

 # resume_website
-resume Details Convrted into Website using HTML &amp; CSS.
+Resume Details Convrted into Website using HTML & CSS.